Research

 Click here to view the Provincial Data Report for Manitoba

-The 2023-2024 Alzheimer Society Research Program (ASRP) is pleased to announce it has awarded nearly $6 million to 44 researchers across the country to advance research related to all forms of dementia and find more effective means to diagnose, treat and eventually stop the disease, as well as improve day-to-day life and care.
+The 2024 Alzheimer Society Research Program (ASRP) has awarded over $5 million to 40 researchers across the country to advance research related to all forms of dementia and find more effective means to diagnose, treat and eventually stop the disease, as well as improve day-to-day life and care.

 Click here to find out more about ASRP, funded researchers, research news and accountability reports.

-Click here to find out how to apply for ASRP Grants.
+Click here to find out how to apply for the 2025 ASRP awards.

 Alzheimer Society of Manitoba Graduate Student Fellowship Award 2023-2024